© 1996 - 2016 PFPC

 intracellular/extracellular pH gradient and affect the electrical potential across the cell membrane.
 The chromatographic fractionation of fluoride-charged bacterial homogenates showed that fluoride is attached to many proteins of the cytoplasm, the cell membrane, and to nonproteinaceous components of the cell wall.
 Lysozyme treatment synergistically affects the vulnerability of the bacteria to micromolar concentrations of fluoride.

-with 10 microM NaF...
+remarkably augmented with 10 microM NaF...
 Furthermore, it suggests that NaF probably acts on Gs-protein which activates adenylate cyclase at the presynaptic membrane.
-This resulted in a great increase in intracellular cAMP
+This resulted in a great increase in

 - “...However, as little as 0.05-0.15 mM NaF induced a significant increase in cAMP production.
 It was also found that NaF would alter the production of glucose in isolated rat hepatocytes.
 When hepatocytes from fed rats were incubated with 0.05-5 mM NaF there was an increase in amount of glucose released from endogenous sources.
 Also NaF resulted in a decrease in lactate and pyruvate production.
 Similarly NaF stimulated glucose production in hepatocytes from fasted rats.
 The maximal stimulation was observed with about 0.15-0.25 mM NaF.

 At NaF concentrations greater than 1.5 mM a decrease in glucose production was observed.
 It is concluded that NaF increases the level of cAMP and alters glucose metabolism in intact hepatocytes.”

 Smith ER, Barker KL - “Effect of sodium fluoride on glucose-6-phosphate dehydrogenase activity in the rat uterus” Biochim